 Installation was a success due to system study, field survey, and a minor pre-planned length adjustment to the existing concrete tunnel.
-The conveyor handles the media capacity, separates undesired materials, and runs reliably with no down time.
-Production time is no longer interrupted to clean the area manually and perform repairs.
+The conveyor equipment handles the media capacity, separates undesired materials, and runs reliably with no down time Production time is no longer interrupted to clean the area manually and perform repairs.

 About General Kinematics

 General Kinematics Corporation, incorporated in 1960, was established to market, design, and custom fabricate innovative vibratory materials handling and processing equipment.
 Today the company is one of the world’s largest suppliers of vibratory processing equipment, holding more than 200 worldwide patents, and is acknowledged as a major contributor to the technical advancement of vibrating equipment design and application.
 Today, over 50,000 General Kinematics units have been installed in virtually all of the world’s industrialized countries.
 For more information about General Kinematics products and services, visit the company’s website at www.generalkinematics.com.